scivision/f2py-examples/README.md

 ## Troubleshooting f2py

-`f2py` normally Just Works on Linux, Mac and
-[Windows Subsystem for Linux](https://www.scivision.dev/tags/windows-subsystem-for-linux).
+`f2py` normally Just Works on Linux, MacOS and [Windows Subsystem for Linux](https://www.scivision.dev/tags/windows-subsystem-for-linux).
 However, Windows itself can be more challenging due to inconsistencies in Microsoft Visual Studio.